Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

   This feature is provided by package ``tuleap-plugin-jira-import`` it must be installed and activated by a site administrator first.

-  This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
-It might not be available on your installation of Tuleap.

 It's also possible to create a new project by importing data from a Jira project.